 - A state arts endorsement in theatre, dance, visual arts, film, or music.

 - A cognate education degree suitable to the study of arts teaching.

 - Commensurate arts teaching experience.

-In addition to basic information required of all applicants to the Graduate School at the University of Utah, the MAT-FA will require the following supplementary materials of its applicants:
+As part of the application to the Graduate School at the University of Utah, the Fine Arts, MAT will require the following materials of its applicants:

 - Statement of Purpose: You should use your statement to describe your background, interests, and goals in the study of arts education.

 - Résumé or Curriculum Vitae listing your educational background and experience.

 - Two letters of recommendation: Letters will be submitted online through the ApplyYourself system.
 Applicants will enter the names and email addresses for the individuals they are asking to provide recommendations.
 These providers will receive emails requesting they fill out online recommendations.